This is the legacy documentation for Google Ads scripts. Go to the current docs.

 Most Google Ads entities expose a getId() method that returns their identifier.
 While not strictly necessary in most cases, IDs may come in handy when

-IDs provide for a good way to link a report row to the actual Google Ads entity.
+IDs provide a good way to link a report row to the actual Google Ads entity.

 Maintaining a mapping with an external data store